ceewaigithub/waffles/README.md

 ## Contributing

-This is how u contribute:
+This is how u contribute if you're part of the group:
+1. just push to main branch and make sure we dont touch the same files.

+BUT FOLLOW THESE IF YOURE NOT PART OF THE 5:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b your-branch-name`.
 3. Make your changes and commit them: `git commit -am 'Add some feature'`.
 4. Push to the branch: `git push origin your-branch-name`.
 5. Create a new pull request.
 Please ensure your code adheres to the project's coding standards and includes appropriate tests.
 Contributions without tests are unlikely to be accepted.

 ## License